background_image

 This can especially work well when nerves are damaged during an injury or surgery, scar tissue forms which can cause constant pain signals to fire from the damaged neuron when the scar is irritated.

-Neural therapy is administered into painful musculature, scar tissue, acupuncture points, muscle trigger points, nerve points, glands or an autonomic ganglion.
-The injection numbs the area and then it normalizes the membrane potential of surrounding neurons causing neurons to revert to their pre-injury state.
 The numbing effects last 4-6 hours to reset the neurological stimulation.
 After that the body’s healing mechanism will kick in and stop the increased pain signally from muscle guarding.

 As shown to the right the pain triggering the muscle guarding can be further causing restricted range of motion.
 Our greatest success is decreasing the pain signalling and creating a normal healthy recovery.